Summary

 “’It will appear that the text “the Father who sent me is greater than I” (John 14:28) is true in all respects so that in the matter of knowing the Father is known by himself more fully and more clearly and more perfectly than (he is known) by the Son’” (RH, 69).

-In Nicene theology, God never made a decision to generate the Son; the Son simply always exists.
+In Nicene theology, God never made a decision to generate the Son for the Son always exists.
 In contrast:

-“The Arians … reckoned that unless the Son was produced by the Father’s will then he came either by necessity or against God’s will.
-Athanasius called this Valentinian emanationism.
-But, say Gregg and Groh, it is not; it is good Biblical doctrine, reproduced by Ignatius, Justin, Hippolytus, Clement of Alexandria and Origen.”
+“The Arians … reckoned that unless the Son was produced by the Father’s will then he came either by necessity or against God’s will. … say Gregg and Groh … it is good Biblical doctrine, reproduced by Ignatius, Justin, Hippolytus, Clement of Alexandria and Origen.”
 (RH, 90)

 Aspects in which Arius deviated from Origen include the following: